From Shadow on the Lung

 The reassuring truth is that the vast majority of lung nodules are entirely benign — traces of old infections, scar tissue, or small harmless growths.
 Only a small proportion represent early-stage lung cancer.

 The challenge is that a single scan cannot always tell the difference with certainty.
-The most important question is not simply "is this cancer?" — it is "has this been properly assessed by the right specialist, as quickly as possible?"
+The most important question is not simply “is this cancer?” — it is “has this been properly assessed by the right specialist, as quickly as possible?”
+For a complete explanation of what a shadow on a lung scan means, see the lung shadow scan page →

 The Problem With Watchful Waiting